10 Ways to Simplify Calving Season | Expect the Unexpected

 - Body Condition Score (BCS) matters.
 Make sure your cattle are at a BCS of 5 or 6 prior to calving.
-Skinny cattle will mean lower quality colostrum and less immunity for your cattle.
-Cattle should also be vaccinated prior to calving, consult your veterinarian for recommendations.
+Skinny cows will have a weakened immune system and produce lower-quality colostrum, which is not the best for their calves and can lead them to have a weaker immune system.
+Your cows should also be vaccinated prior to calving.
+Consult your veterinarian for recommendations.

 - Good nutrition is vital.
-Cattle with better nutrition produce calves that are more vigorous, getting up to nurse quicker.
-This means they’re getting colostrum sooner, and building a stronger immune system.
+Cows with better nutrition produce calves that are more vigorous and get up to nurse quicker.
+This means they're getting colostrum sooner, and building a stronger immune system.
 A nutritionist can help review your operation and make suggestions.

 - Colostrum is essential.
 A calf needs one gallon of colostrum in their first four to six hours of life for proper immunity.
 Research has shown that calves that fail to consume enough quality colostrum at birth face more health and growth challenges.
-Make sure that you are monitoring calving areas, helping those new calves that are struggling.
-Purchase colostrum to have on hand for a worst-case scenario.
+Make sure that you are monitoring calving areas, and help new calves that are struggling.

-- Don’t be surprised by early calves.
-Occasionally, a first calf heifer or other cow may calve early.
-Even though you know when calving season should start, prepare a few weeks early in case one or more of your animals is operating on a different schedule.
+- Don't be surprised by early calves.
+Occasionally, a first calf heifer or other cows may calve early.
+Even though you know approximately when calving season should start, prepare a few weeks early in case one or more of your animals is operating on a different schedule.

 - Watch out for difficulty calving.
 Whether it's a first calf heifer, a seasoned producer with a large calf, or a calf presenting incorrectly in the birth canal, occasionally dystocia is unavoidable.
 Some situations can be handled on your own, especially if you are there early during calving to help.
 When in doubt, call your veterinarian.
 It's always better for the cow and the calf to make the call earlier rather than later.